An office conversion into a contemporary residential development in popular Nottinghamshire town from £99,995.

 Designed to provide an elegant living space, Lombard House is set to accommodate the growing demand for luxurious homes in the Nottinghamshire area.
 Complete with custom build kitchens and a healthy dose of natural light, demand for this property will skyrocket due to its supply of style, luxury, and comfort.

 Surrounded by the history of Newark's Roman occupation, Lombard House feeds off the regeneration occurring in Nottingham's City Centre.
 The ideal property for the area's growing young professional population, Lombard Hose benefits from its close proximity to the various businesses located in the area including Vodaphone and Center Parcs.

 Offering stunning views across Newark-on-Trent and a flexible payment plan, Lombard House is a shrewd investment opportunity amongst Nottingham's £250 million Southern Gateway scheme.

 Monthly Payment Stage: Deposit (65%) divided by 24-month build schedule (or investor can pay the stage in cash at once).

-Completion: Remaining payments are covered by rental income over 5 years.
-(If investor wishes to sell during the five-year period, investor needs to payback developer in sale).
+Completion: The remaining payments are covered by rental income over 5 years.
+(If the investor wishes to sell during the five-year period, the investor needs to payback developer in the sale).